-Similarly to Evernote, your notes are organizsd chronologically by creation date and you can also organise them alphabetically.
+Similarly to Evernote, your notes are organised chronologically by creation date and you can also organise them alphabetically.
 You can prioritise your notes with tags, so that they can be found quickly on the search list.
 This means you always have your important notes in view.

 You can use your account to share notes with other Simplenote users.
-The share function can also be used through e-mail or social media networks such as Facebook.
+The share function can also be used through email or social media networks such as Facebook.
 A password lock can protect your notebook from unauthorised access.

-Disadvantages: In terms of the range of functions, Simplenote offers very little in comparison to its competitors.
+In terms of the range of functions, Simplenote offers very little in comparison to its competitors.
 This suits people who prefer a notebook with a simple text format – especially because the program supports the popular Markdown language, which allows for simple design options.
-However, multimedia features or the ability to insert or edit documents are not available.
+However, multimedia features or the ability to insert or edit documents is not available.

-|Free on all platforms (iOS, Android, macOS, Windows, Linux, and web)||Limited range of functions|
+|✔Free on all platforms (iOS, Android, macOS, Windows, Linux, and web)||✘Limited range of functions|

-|It is manageable; quick and easy operation||Only comes in text format – picture files can be introduced using the extra tool Markdown.|
+|✔It is manageable; quick and easy operation||✘Only comes in text format – picture files can be introduced using the extra tool Markdown.|

-|Integrated search function, possibility of prioritising using tags||Languages: only English|
+|✔Integrated search function, possibility of prioritising using tags||✘Requires logging into a Simplenote account|

 Google Keep: Wherever, whenever – record your ideas anywhere